Frequently Asked Questions

 Who should be on a school team and how do we select people to serve on our team?

-Farm and sea to school efforts are most successful and long-lasting when teams take the time to build buy-in from the school/center and community through a diverse set of stakeholders.
-These stakeholders should include nutrition/food service staff, teachers, administrators, family members, students, nurses, farmers or community partners.
-Teams for the Institute’s summer retreat are typically 4-6 members, but a full team or FSTS committee can be larger during the school year.
 Consider inviting people who are already FSTS champions as well as key decision-makers and implementers who have yet to become involved but could provide valuable insights or connections when it comes time to implement your action plan.
 Your school may already have a group that has been working on FSTS or wellness, or there might be a committee that has worked on these efforts in the past but possibly needs a “refresh” with some new planning and new team members.

-What will take place during the summer 3-day academy on July 24-26, 2023?
+What will take place during the 3-day Institute Academy?

 What will a team be expected to do throughout the year?

 Once a final draft of the action plan is completed, teams should share their plan with key members of their school or program’s administration and any other stakeholders.
 Institute schools are expected to commit to implementing their Farm and Sea to School Action Plan and establishing systems to track progress throughout the year.
-Teams will establish regular meetings that include their coach (monthly is recommended), with the focus on assessing progress, communicating and celebrating successes, and changing course as needed.
+Teams will establish regular meetings that include their coach, with the focus on assessing progress, communicating and celebrating successes, and changing course as needed.
 In addition, there will be quarterly role specific professional learning opportunities that allow for individuals to meet with others in similar roles across all the teams.
 At the end of the institute, all teams will present out on their successes and challenges through a spring webinar with other teams.
 Teams will also have a final opportunity to work with their coach to create an updated action plan and rubric for the following year.

 What is the role of a coach?